 Voting by proxy

-Any elector can choose to vote by proxy for just one election, but you must have a valid reason, for example you will be on holiday and unable to return in time to vote.
+Any elector can choose to vote by proxy for just one election.
+You must have a valid reason, for example, you are on holiday and cannot get home in time to vote.

-It's very simple to vote as someone's proxy.
-You will be sent a special proxy poll card with details of where you should go to vote.
-If you can't attend the polling station you can vote by post.
+It is very simple to vote as someone's proxy.
+We will send you a special proxy poll card with details of where you need to go to vote.
 If you are going to the polling station, just tell the staff there that you are voting as a proxy and they will tell you what to do.
 Don't forget to take your proxy poll card - this will make it easier for polling station staff to find the right ballot paper.
+If you can't attend the polling station you can vote by post.